OrensteinLab/SynRBPbind/README.md

 Optional:
-2. model_selection.py - tests models and hyper parameters to find the optimal model for each protein This script takes a lot of time to complete.
+2. model_selection.py - tests models and hyper parameters to find the optimal model for each protein.
+			This script takes a lot of time to complete.
 			This can be skipped, a pre-trained model is loaded or a model is trained with a specified set of hyper parameters.